YaraSenousy/FileBasedBlogSystem/README.md

 A lightweight file-based blogging system built using **ASP.NET Core**, Markdown for content, and a folder-based content model.

-The website is deployed on an Azure Virtual Machine (VM) running a Linux-based systemd service (`fileblogsystem.service`).

- - The site is live at: **https://letsblog.switzerlandnorth.cloudapp.azure.com**
+ - The site is live at: **https://filebasedblogsystem-mariam-dev.arc-center.run**

 ---